Masatoshi Nagatomi

-Masatoshi Nagatomi (September 1, 1926 – June 3, 2000) was Japanese professor of Buddhist studies at Harvard University.
+Masatoshi Nagatomi (September 1, 1926 – June 3, 2000) was a Japanese professor of Buddhist studies at Harvard University.
 He was also known by his nickname "Mas."
 Nagatomi is remembered for introducing the term Nikaya Buddhism as a replacement for Hinayana Buddhism, a historical term for non-Mahayana sects of Buddhism that many modern Buddhists consider derogatory.

 Early years

 Nagatomi was born in the village of Kuroi, Yamaguchi Prefecture, Japan.
 As the eldest son, he was presumed successor of the family's Jōdo Shinshū temple.
 In his youth, Nagatomi spent much time studying Buddhist sutras in preparation for becoming abbot.

 His father Shinjō Nagatomi became a Buddhist missionary first in Canada and later in the United States, where Nagatomi moved with the rest of his family, settling in San Francisco, California.

 World War II

 Nagatomi was fifteen years old at the time of the Attack on Pearl Harbor, having traveled alone to visit relatives in rural Yamaguchi Prefecture.
 He found himself unable to return to the United States due to the outbreak of hostilities in the country.
 His parents were soon interned at Manzanar, California, where his father became chief priest and community leader.

 He would occasionally receive letters from his father through the International Red Cross, providing news about his parents and sisters.
 In 1943, he was informed of the birth of another sister—Shinobu—that happened within the camp.

 Nagatomi was conscripted to the Kobe Shipyard, where he and his colleagues suffered harsh labor conditions and starvation.
 He was eventually granted a brief leave to visit his relatives.
 The train he took passed through Hiroshima city on August 6, 1945, the same day the atomic bomb was dropped.